mojowebinc/mojowebinc/_posts/design/2000-02-08-Instructional-Design.md

 ---
 <!--more-->

+## <Beta - Place Holder File For Initializing Blog Folder - To Be Removed>

 ## Adapting at the Speed of Change
 Successful Instructional Design begins with several vital questions.
 How does the change impact roles?
 How does the change impact individuals.